Quick reference guide

 Antitrust/merger control

-Parties may be asked to provide an undertaking not to complete the transaction until after the ACCC’s review.
 For further information, see the more detailed section on "Antitrust/merger control".

 Corporate regulator

 The Australian Securities and Investments Commission (ASIC) is the Australian corporate regulator.
-ASIC does not directly regulate private asset or share transactions, but filings need to be lodged with ASIC within 28 days of a change in share capital, ownership or ultimate ownership, address details or director and company secretary details of an Australian company.
+ASIC does not directly regulate private asset or share transactions, but filings need to be lodged with ASIC within 28 days of a change in share capital, ownership or ultimate ownership, address details or director and secretary details of an Australian company.
 ASIC becomes more involved in takeover transactions involving Australian publicly listed entities.

 Other regulatory or government approvals